vascokk/vascokk.github.com/source/_posts/2012-07-15-erlang-real-time-server-part-3-putting-them-together.markdown

 The need for load-balancing
 -----------------------

-As you have probably noted in [Part 2](http://vas.io/blog/2012/06/06/erlang-real-time-server-part-2-aggregation/) we always send Riak commands to one of the nodes.
-That doesn't seem to be right, so, what about some load balancing?
+As you have probably noticed in [Part 2](http://vas.io/blog/2012/06/06/erlang-real-time-server-part-2-aggregation/) we always send the Riak commands to one and the same node.
+That doesn't seem to be right, so, what about some load balanced distibution of the commands among the cluster nodes?
 There are at least two ways to solve this:

 - send commands from Diameter Server to Riak cluster in load-balanced fashion, or:
 - couple Diameter server with  RiakCore application in one node and send Diameter messages directly to the RiakCluster in a load-balanced fashion.